hongshuochen/EE599-HW1/README.md

 Answer:

-If you want to run all the tests, you could run
+For question 5, 6, 7, if you want to run all the tests, you could run
 ```
 bazel test tests:tests
 ```